-I’m a writer and musician based in New York.
+I am a learning designer and musician.
 I teach guitar at New York City Guitar School, run early childhood music classes with Jam with Jamie, and work as a teaching artist with Wingspan Arts and City Center Theater Company, in addition to maintaining a schedule of private voice and guitar students.
 I recently completed Agile Rascals 2019 Florida Tour, for which I composed, arranged, and performed music for a brand-new show about climate change.
 Recently, I music directed the Lion King Junior at Marin Theater Company, designed science toys for kids at Leapfrog Toys, and worked at the Lawrence Hall of Science writing cool science curriculum for kids.

 In my musical life, my show The Last Ibex premiered at Musical Cafe’s 2018 spring showcase…

 Unadmissions: A Law School Musical premiered at the Flight Deck Theater in Oakland…

 God and Xylophones was performed at Inferno Theater’s Diaspora Festival…